 Calderdale Council is registered with the information Commissioners Office (ICO) under the provisions of the Data Protection Act 2018.
 The Council takes its responsibilities under the Act very seriously.

 Yorkshire Urban and Rural Teaching Partnership does not store or collect any personal information about site users.
-The website will record your name, email address and other information if you sign up for the newsletter or events.
-The information provided by you is collected for the purposes of updating you about Yorkshire Urban and Rural Social Work Teaching Partnership news and events.
-Completion of this form/sharing your information with us constitutes explicit consent from you for us to process your data for this purpose.
+The website will record your name, email address and other information if you sign up for the newsletter, events or are granted access to the member area.
+The information provided by you is collected for the purposes of updating you about Yorkshire Urban and Rural Social Work Teaching Partnership news, events and granting access to the members area.
+Access to the member area is only granted to student social workers studying at teaching partnership universities to enable them to access the generic placement documents, resources and information.
+Completion of our form/sharing your information with us constitutes explicit consent from you for us to process your data for this purpose.

 As part of our partnership arrangements we may share this data with organisations within the Yorkshire Urban and Rural Social Work Teaching Partnership (Calderdale Council, Kirklees Council, City of York Council, North Yorkshire County Council, University of Huddersfield and the University of York).

-You may withdraw this consent at any time by writing to Miriam Loxham, Westgate House, Halifax, HX1 1PS or by email email@example.com.
+You may withdraw this consent at any time by writing to Joe Kinsella, Project Manager, Calderdale Council, Town Hall, Halifax, HX1 1TP or by email email@example.com.
 In addition, you have the right to contact us to see what information is held about you, to have inaccurate information corrected, to have information removed from our system unless we are required by law or a statutory purpose to keep it.

 You also have the right to complain to the Data Protection Officer if you feel that your data has not been handled in accordance with the law.
 The Council’s Data Protection Officer is Tracie Robinson and can be contacted at firstname.lastname@example.org